September Tall Fescue Lawn Tips for 2025

 Whew!
-It's been hot and Tall Fescue has not been loving this.
+It's been hot and Tall Fescue did not love it.
 Finally the searing temperatures are cooling off and it looks like the extreme heat has broken here in the Southeast.
-I think it's safe to say that now that it's September, let's shift gears because it's almost Tall Fescue Time!
+I think it's safe to say that now that it's September, let's shift gears because it's Tall Fescue Time!

-Late September begins Tall Fescue season in cooler regions, with the height of overseeding season throughout October in the piedmont and mountains.
+September begins Tall Fescue season in cooler regions, with the height of overseeding season rolling along through October.

 For the glorious Tall Fescue lawn of your dreams, we recommend overseeding with fresh seed every fall.